 This sealant comes in the right delivery method in the form of a large caulking gun tube for easy application.
 It flows just right with good consistency.

-It has just enough leveling to settle into any cracks and seams, but it is stiff enough to stay in place on sealing your RV roof.
 It dries with a flexible, rubber-like feel, but with great adhesion.
 Edges seal down hard and it sheds water great, which is what you want for your camper roof.

 What We Don’t Like

 When working on your RV roof, you would like your sealant to work fairly quickly and cure in good time, but sadly this option seems to take an unnaturally long time to cure.
-Fumes of this product are also quite strong, and while you will likely be working outdoors on your RV this option will still get to your nose with its strong smell.

 Pros